legal-marketing

 Hubs (Pillar Pages)

 Hubs are comprehensive pages covering major practice areas.
-For a personal injury firm:
+For a personal injury law firm:

 • Car Accident Lawyer (hub)